HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 ## Pre-requisites
-Make sure to have these installed before using the main code:
+Please make sure to have the following installed before using the main.py code:
 * NumPy
 * Pandas
 * ROS2